LuiseFreese/collabsummit/README.md

 - above 6, but below 9 means that `2Gplus`/`2G+` applies, which means, that in addition to bei either fully vaccinated or recovered you need to present a negative test.
 - above 9 means, that North Rhine Westphalia can take further measures like canceling big events or lockdowns

-If the event took place today with that rate of 3,92, then the value is above 3, but below 6, which means `2G` would apply.
-(Please note, that the value can change and will be published daily.
-This is just an example.

 ## Some personal note 💖

 I hope that everyone stays safe and I hope to see you very soon!

 ## Disclaimer

-Yes again, I am not an official source, I just want to help you gather the correct information.
+Yet again, I am not an official source, I just want to help you gather the correct information.
 If you spot a mistake, you can of course PR this file or [reach out to me via twitter](https://twitter.com/LuiseFreese)